pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/Locallang-xml(llxml)Files/Index.rst

 If you have locallang.php files in your extensions, please consider to convert them to llXML.
-This can be done with the extension “extdeveval” which contains a tool for that.
+This can be done with the extension "extdeveval" which contains a tool for that.
 After conversion there is another tool which will separate translations out into the language pack directories.
 This is of course also highly recommended so the remaining main llXML file contains only default labels!